World Shares Skid Following Grim News on US, EU Economies

 With travel nearly at a standstill, oil prices have remained volatile.

-U.S. benchmark crude yoyo'd between gains and losses, adding 16 cents to $19.00 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. benchmark crude yoyo'd between gains and losses, shedding 12 cents to $18.72 per barrel in electronic trading on the New York Mercantile Exchange.
 It jumped $3.78 on Thursday to $18.84 per barrel.

 Oil has recovered from the below zero level it hit on worries over collapsing demand and strained storage capacity.
 But it's still way below the roughly $60 level where it started the year.